coklacour/modelisation/README.md

     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting │   └── html           <- Generated HTMLs to be used in reporting │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module